 But no matter what time of year you visit, though, a sunset in Quebec City is sure to take your breath away. (pictured here sunsets in the winter in Quebec City)

 Located on the borders of Ontario, Manitoba, and Minnesota, the Lake of the Woods Provincial Park is a perfect transition zone where three distinct natural environments meet—northern, southern, and prairies.

-The sun sets here late (like the western region) at about 09:00 pm.
-You can easily spend a day at the provincial park from fishing, camping, hiking to picnicking.
+The sun sets here late (like in the western region) at about 09:00 pm.
+You can easily spend a day at the provincial park fishing, camping, hiking to picnicking.
 Or stop by as part of your road trip!

 Another popular spot in Ontario is capturing the Caribbean-blue Lake Huron in Grand Bend.

 Harbour Fronts are a treat for an amazing sunset experience.
 And Vancouver is no different, in fact, it is our favorite.
 Wandering through the urban jungle, with beautiful gardens and skyscrapers, the waterfront of Vancouver will melt your heart.

 Stroll the promenade or hang out at Canada Place and soak in the views of the English Bay.
 You can also view sunsets at Stanley Park and the Vancouver Seawall.